 The Uffizi was built in 1581 by the Granduca Francisco de’Medici.
 Designed by Vasari the Uffizi were initially offices.

-We took a tour which was a great way to learn about the artworks.
+We took a tour which was a great way to learn about the artwork.
 It also meant we were able to see all the key pieces.
+We highly recommend booking a tour of this world-famous museum to ensure you make the most of your visit – the tour guides are so knowledgeable this is the best way to learn about the Rennaisance and the art in the Uffizi Gallery.

 Tips for visiting the Uffizi